-Meanwhile a Government anti-drugs agency headed by Donald Pleasance sets out to infiltrate the mission in order to recover a computer disc with information that’d allow him to bring down the drugs ring.
+Foolishly, the General’s gone rogue and started jacking up the price of heroin much to the mafia’s displeasure.
+Meanwhile, a government anti-drugs agency headed by Donald Pleasance sets out to infiltrate the mission so he can recover a computer disc with information that’d allow him to bring down the drugs ring.

-Early in the film General Dong, played with pantomime Ming the Merciless gusto, decides to convince the mafia that they should pay by killing their messenger.
+Early in the film General Dong, played with pantomime Ming the Merciless-style gusto, tries to convince the mafia that they should meet his demands.
+After meeting with the Cosa Nostra's messenger, he sends him off, supposedly with a list of new demands.

-He sends him off, purportedly with a list of his new demands, but he’s rigged the emissary’s helicopter with a bomb, operated by the kind of remote control switch you just don’t see enough of in movies today.
+In actual fact he’s rigged the emissary’s helicopter with a bomb, operated by the kind of remote control device you don’t see enough in movies today.
 And with one overly theatrical press of the thumb, the mobster is roasted into Peking duck by the chopper fireball.

-Later as Colby and his team head through the jungle to kill General Dong, they’re attacked by some Thai army helicopters (some suspicious looking stock footage).
+Later as Colby and his team head through the jungle to kill the General, they’re attacked by some Thai army helicopters (some suspicious looking stock footage).
 One of Colby’s team rustles up a rocket launcher and takes out the chopper.

 The first exploding helicopter is vintage stuff.
-The explosion itself is neatly handled, with a nice juicy close up of the fireball which fills the screen.
+The explosion itself is neatly handled, with a nice juicy close up of the fireball.
+The real joy, however, is the scene’s pointlessness.

-The second helicopter explosion though is altogether more unsatisfying.
-The missile from the rocket launcher hit’s the chopper just as it rounds a rocky outcrop.
+The second helicopter explosion though is thoroughly unsatisfying.
+The missile from the rocket launcher hits the chopper just as it rounds a rocky outcrop.
 We see a big explosion, but we don’t actually see the helicopter explode.
 Ever feel like you’ve been cheated?

 Number of exploding helicopters